 Smart contracts are an important part of the blockchain technology introduction.
 It aids in making transactions safer and more secure, as well as ensuring that they go smoothly.
 Not only that, but it also makes other components, such as apps that run on these platforms, more accessible.

 Lines of code directly put the conditions of the buyer-seller agreement into a self-executing contract known as a smart contract.
 A decentralized blockchain network disseminates the code, along with the agreements it contains.
 Transactions are trackable and irreversible, and the programming regulates their execution.

 Smart contracts eliminate the need for a central authority, legal system, or external enforcement mechanism to carry out trustworthy transactions and agreements between distant, anonymous participants.

 While blockchain technology is most known for being the foundation for bitcoin, it has progressed much beyond that.
 Smart contracts allow developers to construct apps that take advantage of blockchain security, stability, and accessibility while enabling advanced peer-to-peer functionality — everything from loans and insurance to logistics and gaming.

 Despite the term, smart contracts are not legally binding contracts.
-Their major job is to programmatically execute business logic that conducts various operations, processes or transactions that have been programmed into them to respond to a particular set of situations.
-Legal actions must be made to relate its execution to legally enforceable agreements between parties.
+They primarily execute business logic programmatically to perform a range of operations, processes, or transactions programmed into them, responding to a specific set of situations.
+Parties must take legal actions to relate the execution to legally enforceable agreements.